Preview the full report experience

 Tendencies: Frames problems through models, principles, and future-state design.

-Pros: System-level thinking, scalable abstractions, strategic direction setting.
+Strengths: System-level thinking, scalable abstractions, strategic direction setting.

-Cons: Can over-index on theory and delay practical delivery details.
+Growth edge: Can over-index on theory and delay practical delivery details.

 • Systems ↔ Stakeholders